Table of Contents

 Who Will Respond to Immunotherapy Targeting the Immune Checkpoint Pathway?

-Additionally, patients with little or no tumor-infiltrating lymphocytes are not expected to show good respond to immunotherapy.
-Patients with clearly mutated cancers such as non-small cell lung carcinoma and melanoma are more likely to respond to immunotherapy compared to patients with well-differentiated tumors.
+Additionally, patients with little or no tumor-infiltrating lymphocytes are not expected to show good response to immunotherapy.
+Patients with clearly mutated cancers, such as non-small cell lung carcinoma and melanoma, are more likely to respond to immunotherapy, compared to patients with well-differentiated tumors.

 Adoptive Cell Transfer as Immunotherapy in Cancer